kellyk/set/README.md

 Set
 ===

-Set card game in PHP and JavaScript
+Set card game in PHP and JavaScript.
+Demo available at [http://kellyking.me/projects/set](#http://kellyking.me/projects/set)

 ## How to Play
 Click three cards to form a set, and then click submit.
 Continue until you run out of cards!